masc-ucsc/docs/docs/pyrope/05b-statements.md

 Complex assignments like `a |> b(1) |> c` can not be gated because it is not clear if the gated applies to the last call or the whole pipeline sequence.
 Similarly, gating ifs/match statements do not make much sense.
-As a result, `when`/`unless` can only be applied to assignments, function calls, and scope control statements (`return`, `break`, `continue`).
+As a result, `when`/`unless` can only be applied to assignments, function calls, and code block control statements (`return`, `break`, `continue`).

-## Scope
+## Code block

-A scope is a sequence of statements delimited by `{` and `}`.
+A code block is a sequence of statements delimited by `{` and `}`.
 The functionality is the same as in other languages.
-Variables can be declared within the scope boundary.
+Variables declared within a code block are not visible outside the code block.
+In other words, code block variables have scope from definition until the end of the code block.

-Scopes are different than lambdas.
-A lambda consists of scope but it has several differences: Variables defined in upper scopes are accessed inside the lambda as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a scope.
+Code blocks are different from lambdas.
+A lambda consists of a code block but it has several differences.
+In lambdas, variables defined in upper scopes are accessed inside as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a code block.

-From a high-level point of view, scopes are used by statements like `if` and `for`, the lambdas are function declarations.
+From a high-level point of view, code blocks are used by statements like `if` and `for`, the lambdas are function declarations.

-The main features of scopes:
+The main features of code blocks:

-* New variable declarations inside the scope are not visible outside it.
+* Code blocks define a new scope.
+New variable declarations inside are not visible outside it.

-* Variable declaration shadowing is not allowed and a compiler error is generated.
+* Code blocks do not allow variable declaration shadowing.

-* Expressions can have multiple scopes but they are not allowed to have side-effects for variables outside the scope or scope state.
+* Expressions can have multiple code blocks but they are not allowed to have side-effects for variables outside the code block.
 The [evaluation order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

-* When used in an expression or lambda, the last statement in the scope can be an expression.
+* When used in an expression or lambda, the last statement in the code block can be an expression.

-* An expression scope, not lambda, can be terminated with the `break` statement that can also return a value.
-A `return` statement terminates the lambda scope, not the expression scope.
+* An expression code block, not lambda, can be terminated with the `break` statement that can also return a value.
+A `ret/return` statement terminates the lambda, not the expression code block.

 ```
 {